esrlabs/android-tutorial/session1/README.md

 ##Task

-Create a build script which will read from a properties file the values for Pi, SQRT(2) and will create class containing these values as constants.
-At the end it should build a jar.
+Create a gradle build script which will read from a properties file values for java constants (such as the value for Pi).
+A java class containing these constants will be generated and archived into a jar.
+The build process should be at first non-incremental and then incremental.

 ###Steps

-1. Create a .groovy file which will contain the values for the two constants in the following format pi=3.1416.
+1. Create a properties file
+    1. Save it as config.groovy
+    2. Values should be stored as

+    ```groovy
+    pi=3.1416
+    ```

-1. Create a task which will print the read values
+1. Create a task which will read the values from the config.groovy file and print them.
     1. To parse the file using groovy please refer to this [link](http://groovy.codehaus.org/ConfigSlurper).
+1. Create a task which will use the previously read values and generate a java class containing java constants.
-1. To write to a file use :
+    1. To write to a file use:
     ```groovy
     def hello = "Hallo"
     def name = "Android"